 We discussed Ben Zobrist in the second week of our Spring Training tour, as we profile one Chicago Cub every Wednesday up until the season.
 Continuing around the infield, today we’re discussing the MVP potential of shortstop Addison Russell.

-First Cub to hit World Series Grand Slam
+First Cub, first shortstop, second-youngest player MLB history to hit World Series Grand Slam

 What if I told you Chicago Cubs shortstop Addison Russell led all NL shortstops with 95 RBI in 2016?
 And was just one off the MLB lead at the position?

-Well, he did tie an MLB-record with his six-RBI performance in Game 6 of the World Series — also setting a new career-high.
+Well, he did tie a MLB-record with his six-RBI performance in Game 6 of the World Series — also setting a new career-high.

 Anthony Rizzo is a fine candidate.